 While accepting cryptocurrencies can set you apart as an innovator and an early adopter of fintech.
 Cryptocurrencies are faster and cheaper than processing traditional payments, and are relatively secure.

-- As yet, cryptocurrency is not equally regulated.
+- Regulation of Cryptocurrency is not equal.
 Some countries are working to restricted cryptocurrency use.

-- If is not considered as stable, yet.
+- It’s not yet stable.
 Cryptocurrency isn’t as regulated as the price of eCash and it can fluctuate suddenly.

 - Limited scaling.
-The system is designed to only process so many transactions at this time.
+Transactions are the only function the system can handle.
 However, the fintech revolution is solving many of the issues surrounding the scaling.

 - Lack of applications.
 There aren’t as many applications to process virtual currencies as compared to apps that can process credit or debit cards.
 However, several companies are in the race to come up with the MVP app for cryptocurrencies.

 - Security.
-While identity theft and counterfeit can be greatly reduced with this type of system, there’s no system in place to prevent human error, technical glitches, or fiduciary fraud.
+This system can greatly reduce identity theft.
+However, there’s no system in place to prevent human error, technical glitches, or fiduciary fraud.
 (Of course, there never has been anything to stop those very same issues in traditional banking, either.
 Cryptocurrency still remains the most secure banking method as a result of the blockchain process.)

 - Makes planning more challenging.
 Since cryptocurrencies are decentralized, and 100 percent digital, it can make preparing financial statements, determining taxes, and figuring out your prices difficult.